Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 job functions so that access rights are adjusted accordingly.
 The

-individual departments of the College are responsible for training their
+individual departments of the college are responsible for training their

 employees on the operational and appropriate use of administrative data systems

-including appropriate handling of confidential data.
+including appropriate handling of restricted and private data.

 VIII.
 IT Security